 - Nov.
 2011: NY Jewish Week: “Going into the Supreme Court, united for Jerusalem”

-Orthodox Union Commends Introduction of the Jerusalem Embassy Act of 2015
+Orthodox Union commends introduction of the Jerusalem Embassy and Recognition Act of 2015

 Orthodox Union launches online petition calling on President Trump to keep his campaign promise to relocate the U.S. Embassy from Tel Aviv to Jerusalem